 2. Use a Tripod

 A lot of amateurs forgo this step thinking it’s too much trouble, but really, this step can really make or break a set of photos.
 Using a tripod will not only ensure your photos avoid unintentional blur, they’ll also allow you to experiment with different settings on the exact same scene (vital for HDR photography).
 They’re also essential for any photography that needs a longer shutter time (like getting a softer texture on water).
 Taking the time to set-up a tripod also give you the added impetus to think in terms of composition and perspective.
+We also discuss the importance of using a tripod when capturing landscapes with a telephoto lense.

 3. Pay Attention to Your Composition